| Description Readers' Comments News and Updates Publication Details TO PURCHASE |

 Other than the excellent account of the Rum Rebellion, what struck me is the evocative descriptions of the daily hardscrabble lives of many of the characters, and the way you have pieced together such a variety of records to paint a picture of their likely experience from the banalities of acquiring enough food to the disasters of accidents and floods.
 Ev Beissbarth, Melbourne.

 10 Jun 2025: Very happy to say that, after around 15 years of on-again, off-again work, I've finally fitted together the missing pieces of the Richard Ridge jigsaw puzzle and have completed the final draft of his book.
-After rigorous culling, it's considerably shorter than the book about his father-in-law 'Sentenced to Debt: Robert Forrester, First Fleeter'.
+After rigorous culling, it's considerably shorter than the book about his father-in-law, 'Sentenced to Debt: Robert Forrester, First Fleeter'.
 Richard's life was very different from Robert's.
-Please get in touch with me by mail, email, telephone or Instagram if you are interested in joining the mailing list, to be informed when the new book becomes available.
-(For reasons not understood by me, Facebook has recently denied me access to my own page, but I hope to have that problem rectified before long.)

 20 July 2025: To save space in the book, I have published separate stories on my RobertForresterFirstFleeter blog about Catherine Ridge and Mary Ann Ridge, the daughters of Richard's first partner Mary.